code-check/challenge-angular-tutorial/README.md

 ﻿## Step 1: Adding your App name to the body
-Open public/index.html, in which we all an atribute to the `body` tag.
+Open public/index.html, in which we add an atribute to the `body` tag.

 Modify the tag so the end results looks like this
 ```HTML
 <body ng-app="myApp">
 ```

-This lets Angular know we will be using the App called `MyApp`.
+This will let Angular know we will be using the App called `MyApp`.

 ## Step 2: Creating your App in the script
-Navigate to public/app.js, here we will assign the module that will be your App.
+Navigate to public/app.js, here we will assign the module that is going be your App.

 In app.js write the following code
 ```JavaScript